dfout/dfout/README.md

 Great inventions are borne from the intersections of usefulness, efficiency, beauty, and longevity.

 Who does this software serve?
-What are they looking for?
 What are their needs?
+How can we exceed their expectations?

 Those are the questions I ask myself in each project.